 - Do you have any interest in referring patients to a clinical trial if the process is simple?

 - Are there clinical trials studying my condition?

-If your doctor says he/she has referred patients before, this is an excellent opportunity to express your interest in participating in a clinical trial.
+If your doctor says he or she has explored clinical trials for patients before, this is an excellent opportunity to express your interest in participating in a clinical trial.

-If your doctor is interested in participating in a referral process, let them know that SiteRx works with doctors to match patients to clinical trials, with doctors reimbursed for their time.
-But, more importantly, your doctor remains the primary educator and source of medical guidance throughout the process.
+If your doctor is interested in participating in the clinical trial process, let them know that SiteRx works with doctors to match patients to clinical trials.
+Most importantly, your doctor remains the primary educator and source of medical guidance throughout the process.